Together in Christ: 'Comfort Beyond the Frustration, Anger, and Grief from Death' — John 11:20-23

 Today's Prayer

 Father, I ask for Your help, Jesus' love, and the Holy Spirit's compassionate concern as I seek to bless those walking through grief.
 Guard me against using trite sayings and throwaway platitudes that can wound the person I am trying to comfort, strengthen, and bless.
 May my words be what You want to be said.
 May my demeanor reflect the kindness and strength of Jesus.
 May my presence be loving, tender, supportive, helpful, and encouraging.
-Most of all, Holy Spirit, please do Your work of comforting the brokenhearted through me.
+Holy Spirit, please do Your work of comforting the brokenhearted through me.
 I pray this in Jesus' name.
 Amen.

 Related Scripture Readings